← Back to ScoreKpr

 5.3 Participants

 When adding or editing a win, you can mark who played (not just the winner).
-This powers games-played and win-rate stats.
+That drives games-played and win-rate stats for both core and guest meeples.
+Guest meeples behave like other names for wins and history; only the header Travellers line and roster layout treat them differently (see §2.4).

 6. Data Management